Listen to the automated AI version of this article here:

 Reducing inflammation across the body has been growing in importance across the medical field.
 Chronic inflammation is considered a significant risk factor for many diseases, ranging from cancer to arthritis.

 THC has shown promising results in easing inflammation.
 This can be achieved in several ways.
 The endocannabinoid system is a complex system within the body that is responsible for many functions, including inflammation.
-Cannabinoids like THC can act on this system to lower inflammation rates.
+Cannabinoids like THC can act on this system to possibly lower inflammation rates.

-Another popular way THC is thought to lower inflammation is through THC’s interaction with cytokines and chemokines.
+Another popular way THC is thought to possibly lower inflammation is through THC’s interaction with cytokines and chemokines.
 These immune system compounds can trigger inflammation rates, so cannabinoids like THC are useful since they can decrease these compounds’ production.

 What’s the difference between CBD and THC?